sujeet-pro/v3.sujeet.pro/data/posts/programming/js-pub-sub/index.md

 ## Comparison DOM CustomEvent

-We can achive similar functionality using `CustomEvent` dispatched over any DOM Node.
+We can achieve similar functionality using `CustomEvent` dispatched over any DOM Node.

 The primary bottleneck for this is the dom dependency which makes the code non-usable outside the main thread on the browser environment (not even on worker).